Jenny Lind – the Swedish Nightingale

-There were quite a few items on the programme before, ‘The appearance of “Jenny Lind” was the signal for most enthusiastic and prolonged applause.’
+There were quite a few items on the programme .
+But ‘the appearance of “Jenny Lind” was the signal for most enthusiastic and prolonged applause.’
 With Miss Hilda Wilson and Miss Mildred Scott Tait, Jenny Lind sang an appropriate excerpt from Elijah – ‘Lift thine eyes unto the mountains’ – ‘with all her old enthusiasm and excellencies, and with an amount of animation truly wonderful for her years; such an ovation greeted the effort, that the artiste was even prevailed upon to give an encore`.

+The newspaper article continued, ‘We cannot but be proud to know that the gifted cantatrice has selected this neighbourhood as her home during a portion of the year.’
 After a few more songs and pieces of music by others, Jenny Lind and Hilda Wilson sang a song by Rubenstein, Song of the Birds, again an appropriate piece because she was known tenderly as the Swedish Nightingale.